Blackjacx/Development/interesting-features.md

 - **HTTPHeaders Type:** Type safe access to common HTTP headers, with extensions to URLRequest, HTTPURLResponse, and URLSessionConfiguration to allow setting the headers of those types using Alamofire’s new type.
 - **RetryPolicy:** A RequestRetrier with automatic support for retrying requests which failed due to a network or other system error, with customizable exponential backoff, retry limits, and other parameters.
 - **Serializers** updated with more configuration options, including allowed **empty response** methods and codes, as well as the **DataPreprocessor** protocol, to prepare the received Data for serialization (**get rid of the DataWrapper?!**).

+## WWDC/iOS
+**App tracking controls and transparency**
+Developers are now required to get your consent before tracking you, so you can choose which apps have permission to track.
+And see which apps you have given permission to track in Settings so you can change your preferences.
+**Approximate location**
+A new setting lets you choose to share your approximate location, rather than your precise location, with an app.
+**Upgrade to Sign in with Apple**
+Developers can offer the option to upgrade existing app accounts to Sign in with Apple so users can enjoy improved privacy, security, and ease of use without setting up a new account.
+**VoiceOver Recognition**
+On-device intelligence recognizes key elements displayed on your screen to add VoiceOver support for app and web experiences that don’t have accessibility support built in.
+**Menus**